 Let’s see what Bosch is bringing to the table.

 Bosch doesn’t make its cars from start to finish.
 Instead, they create parts for the companies who do.

 The eAxle drive system is a cost-effective option for both fully electric and hybrid vehicles.
 What sets eAxle apart is how compact it is.

 eAxle is an electric motor, power electronics, and transmission combined as one unit to power whatever axle they’re attached to.
 Compared to anything else out there, this power chain system is lightweight and more efficient (read: “cheaper”).

 The beauty of such a compact system is how much less energy it requires for the same functions as other drive systems.
 It’s hard to list eAxle’s specifications since the size and function of the rest of the vehicle will dictate Km per charge and towing strength.
 The eAxle is designed to be a flexible manufacturing product with a spectrum of uses.

 Bosch plans on marketing the eAxle drive system to everyone in the EV industry.
 Expect to see this drive system in anything from electric sports cars to light towing vehicles.

 For automotive companies that want to start offering hybrid options, enter the Electric Drive Module.

 Like the eAxle, the Electric Drive Module is a combination of otherwise bulky parts that help streamline the electric vehicle drive process.
 The Electric Drive Module, however, is just the motor and electronics permanently attached in one device.
-It’s designed to easily fit alongside most pre-existing transmission systems.
+It’s designed to fit alongside most pre-existing transmission systems easily.

 This modular design makes it as easy as possible for automotive companies to incorporate energy efficient features in their best selling vehicles.
 It can be installed on the front or rear axle of fully electric or hybrid cars of any size.